couchbase/cbft/DESIGN.md

-than using cbft's basic behavior of having all cbft nodes concurrently race each other in order to run their own competing planners; it will also be more less wasteful than having competing planners throw away work when they lose any concurrency CAS race.
+than using cbft's basic behavior of having all cbft nodes concurrently race each other in order to run their own competing planners; it will also be more less wasteful than having competing planners throw away work when they lose any concurrent re-planning race.

-Note that we do not currently support dynamically changing the tags list for a node.
-In particular, changing the "feed,janitor,pindex" tags may have complex rebalance-like implications of needing pindex movement; instead, users can rebalance-out a node and rebalance it back in with a different set of node services.
+Note that we do not currently support dynamically changing the tags list for a cbft node.
+In particular, changing the "pindex" tag (even with a cbft process restart) will have complex rebalance-like implications of needing PIndex movement; instead, users can rebalance-out a node and rebalance it back in with a different set of node services.

-Related: this design doesn't support the scenario of adding unmanaged, standalone cbft instances to a cbft cluster that's ns-server managed (such as by downloading cbft manually, trying to join it to a cbftint cluster).
+Related: this design doesn't support the scenario of adding unmanaged, standalone cbft instances to a cbft cluster that's ns-server managed (such as by downloading cbft manually, and manually trying to join it to a cbftint cluster via direct Cfg access).
 That is, each cbft instance in this design must be ns-server managed.

 ### -dataDir=/mnt/cb-data/data/@cbft